Zurun-Rikuthin/Barebones-Danmaku/src/main/resources/images/README.md

 # Images Directory

-This folder contains all the images used in the project, including character sprites, animation strips, and other graphical assets.
+This directory contains all the images used in the project, including character sprites, animation strips, and other graphical assets.

-## Folder Structure
+## Directory Structure

 The images are organized into the following subdirectories: